feEden/lazy-load-img-component/README.md

 # lazy-load-img-component

-An simple image lazy loading component based on react hooks and IntersectionObserver;
+An simple image lazy load component based on react hooks and IntersectionObserver;

 ## Install